 Whether you want to buy a second home as a vacation property or as an investment property, getting a loan can present challenges.
-The mortgage market has tightened up lending guidelines since the financial crisis that started in 2007, and second properties pose a greater risk than a primary residence.
+The mortgage market adopted stricter lending guidelines after the financial crisis that started in 2007, although lenders are loosening some of those restrictions in some areas.
+But second properties pose a greater risk than a primary residence.
 If you already own a home, however, it can serve as a financial resource to help fund a second home purchase.

 If conditions are such that you do not wish to alter the terms of your primary mortgage, consider taking out a second mortgage.
 Providing you have adequate equity after deducting the first lien to your primary mortgage holder, you typically may obtain a second mortgage for the remaining equity up to 90 percent or more.
 Ask for a check for the mortgage proceeds, deposit the funds into your bank account, and make an offer on the second property.